Milton Hershey School: History

 Cyndi Jacobsen wrote in 1989 in The Sentinel that "students chafe under the rules, the lack of privacy and individuality, and the anachronistic dairy barns ... [b]ut graduates tend to look back at their experience as a survival test".
 She said that house parents varied widely in their treatment, with some "rigid and authoritarian" and others "warm and affirming."
 Later that year, the school's longtime tradition of requiring all grade 9–12 students to milk cows, twice daily, was rescinded, with strong approval from students and the board.
 Director of secondary education John Storm justified the change, stating that "the school revolved around the milking program, when in fact we wanted it to revolve around educational opportunities".

-In 2002, the school had about 1,500 students; over the next two decades, the school grew to about 2,000 students.
+In 2002, the school had about 1,500 students; over the next two decades, it grew to about 2,000.

-In 2010, the school settled in a molestation case involving sixteen children.
+In 2010, the school settled a molestation case involving sixteen children.
 In late 2011, a 13 year old was denied admission to the school because he was HIV-positive.
 While the school initially defended its decision, citing safety concerns, an anti-discrimination lawsuit filed by the AIDS Law Project of Pennsylvania led to a settlement of $700,000 for the boy's family and a reversal of the policy.

-In 2013, 14-year-old student Abbie Bartels committed suicide shortly after being denied attendance at the school's eighth-grade graduation.
-While the family brought a lawsuit against the school, the U.S. Court of Appeals for the 3rd Circuit refused in early 2021 to revive the lawsuit, agreeing that the case was tragic but that the school could not be held responsible for her death.
+In 2014, alumnus Pete Gurt became the president of the school.

-In 2016, eleven former students sued the school for invasion of privacy, alleging that an employee had hidden a camera in a bathroom for senior male students.
+In 2016, 11 former students sued the school for invasion of privacy, alleging that an employee had hidden a camera in a bathroom used by senior male students.
 The employee admitted to filming the boys' showering and was sentenced to a year in prison.

+In 2016, renovations began on Founders Hall, the school's 50-year-old administrative center.
+The hall includes a fountain designed by Aristides Demetrios, one of the largest domes in the state, an auditorium chapel seating 2,640, and a dining room seating 1,700.
+In October of that year, the school began building 32 additional student homes on its Legacy Campus in South Hanover Township.

-That year, Milton Hershey School's science curriculum supervisor Dr. Jaunine Fouche received the Presidential Award for Excellence in Mathematics and Science Teaching.
+That year, Milton Hershey School's science curriculum supervisor, Dr. Jaunine Fouche, received the Presidential Award for Excellence in Mathematics and Science Teaching.

 In 2017, the Law, Public Safety and Security program at Milton Hershey School was recognized as the Advance CTE National Program of Excellence.
 The school received its first accreditation from the Commission on Accreditation for Law Enforcement Agencies (CALEA) for its campus security.

 Also in 2017, former student Adam Dobson sued the school after the school expelled Dobson for attempting suicide.
 Dobson later stated that he was forced to watch a religious gay-conversion video.
 A court dismissed the lawsuit in 2020.

 In 2019, Milton Hershey School's elementary innovation lab instructor received the Presidential Award for Excellence in Mathematics and Science Teaching.

-In 2020, Milton Hershey School received its second CALEA accreditation recognizing the school's Central Monitoring staff for excellence in Public Safety Communications.
+In 2020, Milton Hershey School received its second CALEA accreditation, recognizing the school's Central Monitoring staff for excellence in Public Safety Communications.

+In 2025, the school collaborated on the film Hershey, which depicts the life of Milton S. Hershey.